Washington Civil & Disability Advocate: Sharing Our Work

 The trial judge did not find in our favor; however we disagree with the decision and have filed our notice of appeal.
 Fortunately in the meantime, positive changes are coming soon.

 Know Your Rights!

 By Conrad Reynoldson, WACDA Founder & VP

 I recently had the honor of speaking at the Spina Bifida Adult Conference in October regarding common myths that surround the ADA, and did a crash course in disability rights and the social model of disability.
-Often people with disabilities as well as those without are not fully aware what the ADA covers in terms of being both a civil rights bill and a loose guide on accessibility standards.
-WACDA is asked to speak at events both to inform a wide range of members of the community on their responsibilities under this landmark civil rights law and how they can become as accessible and barrier free as possible, as well as to inform the disability community on how to both recognize and enforce their rights under the law.
+Often people with disabilities as well as those without are not fully aware of what the ADA covers in terms of being both a civil rights bill and a loose guide on accessibility standards.
+WACDA is asked to speak at events both to inform a wide range of members of the community on their responsibilities under this landmark civil rights law and how they can become as accessible and barrier-free as possible, as well as to inform the disability community on how to both recognize and enforce their rights under the law.

 A flyer for the Spina Bifida Adult Summit Confrence

 In this particular presentation I had the opportunity to break down the definition of the social model of disability with the help of one of WACDA’s legal intern, Emily Erickson.
 For example, we helped explain through an exercise how disability is not defined as a problem due to an individual’s inability to use stairs, but the stairs themselves.
 Stairs disable an individual who uses a wheelchair, and the social model shows how changing the environment itself can alleviate a disability, like using ramps instead of stairs.
 This is how the ADA is designed to work; by eliminating as many barriers as possible with the use of universally designed solutions.
 Universal design solutions mean things that everyone can generally use without accommodation, such as ramps are used instead of stairs which are only usable by some of the population.